[c]2009 DOUG DUFFEY

 the band came about because merging traffic was defunct and i needed a band to promote the record. i put a tribe together in little rock made up of some of merging traffic [me, bill, thumper], raymond battillo from white lightning, pebble daniel and toni sehulster. i'm not sure how much tony moon [producer and eventually agent & manager] had to do with the line up; i do remember rehearsing off music row by jack clements... i also remember i was 20 when the single came out and had to have my parents sign legal papers etc.

-and toured from Nashville, toured across america and did some notable "opening act" slots: for edgar winter-and- grand funk railroad; both at their peak.
+we lived in and toured from Nashville, toured across america and did some notable "opening act" slots: for edgar winter-and- grand funk railroad; both at their peak.

 we were a great band, doing a sort of delaney and bonnie/ leon russell style of southern gospel/r&b flavored rock. we had the potential to do great things... but... like so many bands i have formed we were ahead of our time.
 Nashville was REALLY country, red neck and closed minded, back then- and we were NOT! we wore pretty wild stage clothes... and rocked hard and loud!